*****************UPDATE FOR 2023*****************

-Suddenly, breaking out of the jungle and we are back in the brilliant sun.
+Another hour of humping and then suddenly we break out of the jungle and back into the brilliant sun.
 I realize just how hot this day has become as we plunge into the head high elephant grass at the top of Hamburger Hill.
 We've made it.
 It is a scorcher.
 It has taken us a bit longer to get up here.
 I realize that we only have about two hours to explore before we need to head back down.

 The top of Hamburger Hill is simply tall elephant grass and tangled low bushes.
 Surrounding it is the double and triple canopy jungle that obviously covered the whole mountain.
 We are standing in the area that took the biggest beating.
 Every tree has been blown away.
 There are little trails burrowed through the tall grass.
 We remind everyone of the real possibility of unexploded ordnance.
 If you are seriously hurt up here you are seriously out of luck.